 About Newark SAS

-We strive to empower communities through our advocacy of healthy food access and localized energy production, with programs centered on the cultivation of organic produce and the use of clean energy.
+We strive to empower communities through our advocacy of healthy food access and localized energy production, with programs centered on the cultivation of sustainable agriculture and the use of clean energy.
 We host an array of outdoor/indoor learning experiences that allow participants to put theory into practice as well as connect more with nature.
 It this through our five pillars that we are able to provide an interdisciplinary approach to learning.

 Participants are exposed to various methods used to create clean energy, such as solar, wind, and pedal bike technology.
 In the process, they become better informed about environmental and agricultural issues in their local and greater community as a means to develop critical thinking and problem-solving skills.
 Participants also become better informed about climate issues and how to be more climate resilient, as they implement clean energy into their own life and community.